-LEXICON FX > FX CONTROL Because the Internal FX processor has fixed routing, operation is very simple.
-To use the FX, simply turn up an active input channel's Aux 3 send control; with the FX TYPE encoder select an appropriate algorithm and press the encoder to activate; push up the FX Return channel fader.
-On Signature 12 and 12MTK you must ensure that the FX Return output routing is correctly for the application - MST and/or GRP 1-2.
+LEXICON FX > FX CONTROL Because an Internal FX processor has fixed routing, operation is very simple.
+To use the FX, simply turn up an active input channel's Aux/FX send control; with the FX TYPE encoder select an appropriate algorithm and press the encoder to activate; push up the FX Return channel fader.
+You must ensure that the FX Return output routing is correctly for the application - MST / GRP 1-2 / GRP 3-4.